jeremylynch83/jeremylynch83.github.io/index.md

 ---
 layout: home
 header:
-  title: Your Favorite Source of Free Bootstrap Themes
+  title: Brain and spine neurointervention
   text: >
     Start Bootstrap can help you build better websites using the Bootstrap framework!
 Just download a theme and start customizing, no strings attached!